 What Is Relapse?

-For drug and alcohol addiction, relapse is considered to be a part of the recovery process.
-Although avoiding relapse is a goal of treatment, experiencing one or more such events is not uncommon.
+For drug and alcohol addiction, relapse can be a part of the recovery process.
+Although maintaining abstinence and avoiding relapse is a goal of treatment, experiencing one or more such events is not uncommon.
 It is important to try to avoid relapsing for the sake of staying sober but also for safety.
 Relapsing can be dangerous, as it may lead to a binge and a harmful or even life-threatening overdose.

 Addiction to alcohol or drugs is considered to be a chronic illness, and with any chronic illness relapse is a possibility.
 The longer a person commits to professional treatment and ongoing commitment to sobriety, the less likely he or she is to relapse.